-Your server has one standard serial port that the operating system can use.
+Your server has one standard serial port that the operating system can use and one optional serial port.

 Some application programs require specific ports, and some modems function properly only at certain communication-port addresses.
 You might need to use the Configuration/Setup Utility program to change communication-port address assignments to prevent or resolve address conflicts.